Location - Townsville, North Queensland, Australia

-Located out past Frederick's Peak, Wild Horse Mountain (Black Creek Mountain) is not very well known.
+Located out past Frederick's Peak, Wild Horse Mountain (also named Black Creek Mountain) is not very well known.
 At a height of 508m, it's name may be it's best feature as the summit does not have much to offer.
 In my opinion, there's not much to see and no geocache; but if you're anything like me, you're going to want to do everything possible around Townsville.

 I would only suggest attempting this hike after a burn off as it is thick and scrubby with intertwined vegetation towering over your head.
 Or another good option is to drive to the base of the mountain which will cut the walk short.
 You will be bushwalking through Tall Guinea Grass, Lantana, Devil's fig (Solanaceae) with hidden rocks and fallen trees hidden under the long grass.

 How to get there

 Drive out Harvey's Range Road past the dump.
 Take Granitevale Rd on the left, before Rupertswood and drive until you meet the gate.
 Take a left down the four-wheel drive track and park you car off the track as it starts to head away from the fence line - just be sure that your car's turbo isn't in contact with long dry grass as you don't want to start a bush fire.
 Alternatively you can contact the land owner and request permission to drive through their lands to the base of Wild Horse Mountain; however, I do not have their contact details.

 From the car park, walk around the property (Fred's Peak side) and down into Stoney Creek.
 Continue along the creek bed until it gets to scrubby then head up toward the ridgeline and follow that along to the summit.